 9) Keep the pan foiled and cover with a towel or blanket and let rest for 20-30 minutes.
 Shred with a pair of bear paws or meatrakes.
 Discard the bone and excessive fat.
 As the meat begins to cool down it will pull in some of these juices.
 I'll normally lift out the pork butts with the bear paws and "pull" the pork in a lipped pan.
 That way you don't poke a hole in the aluminum pan or splash any of the pan juices.

-Serve with your favourite barbecue sauce.
+Serve with your favorite barbecue sauce.
 Pulled pork is great with about any type of sauce from vinegar-, mustard-, ketchup- and molasses-based barbecue sauces.
 For this pulled pork recipe I tend to prefer a mustard-based sauce like my friend’s Grownup Mustard Sauce.
 Pile a sandwich high and enjoy!